xil-se/xil.se/content/post/pwn2win-2016-spiral-kbeckmann.md

 # Solution

-It took a while for me to get what the challenge really was a bout.
-Instead of wasting time on trying to solve the problem, I did what a proper script kiddie does well - I used google.
+It took a while for me to get what the challenge really was about.
+Instead of wasting time on trying to solve the problem, I did what a proper script kiddie does well - I used Google.
 I found a very good [solution on stackoverflow](http://stackoverflow.com/a/19287714/1747702) that takes the number of iterations and returns the coordinates in O(1) time.

 The challenge input is a huge number, sometimes over 1024 bits in length, so we need to support that.